Campus Crime Reporting/CLERY Act

 Drug and Alcohol Abuse Prevention

-Statistics concerning the number of drug and alcohol-related incidents and fatalities occurring at Mississippi College during the most recent calendar year and the two preceding calendar years are set forth on the Department of Public Safety website.
+Statistics concerning the number of drug and alcohol-related incidents and fatalities occurring at Mississippi College during the most recent calendar year and the two preceding calendar years are set forth in our Annual Security Report.

 Drug Violation Penalty Notice

-Information regarding penalties of drug violations can be found in the Mississippi College Student Handbook.
+Information regarding penalties of drug violations can be found in the Drug-Free Schools and Communities Act information statement.

 Drug-free Workplace and Campuses Act